Sobibor trial

 The Sobibor trial was a 1965–66 judicial trial in the West German prosecution of SS officers who had worked at Sobibor extermination camp; it was held in Hagen.
-It was one of a series of similar war crime trials held during the early and mid-1960s, such as the 1961 trial of Adolf Eichmann by Israel in Jerusalem, and the Frankfurt Auschwitz Trials of 1963–65, also held in West Germany.
+It was one of a series of similar war crime trials held during the early and mid-1960s, such as the 1961 trial of Adolf Eichmann by Israel in Jerusalem, and the Frankfurt Auschwitz trials of 1963–65, also held in West Germany.
 These trials heightened general public and international understanding of the extent of the crimes that had been perpetrated in occupied Poland some twenty years earlier by Nazi bureaucrats and persons acting as their executioners.

 The Soviet Union conducted trials in the 1960s of former Trawniki men, mostly Ukrainian Soviet POWs who had trained for the Nazis and worked at Sobibor.
 Most were convicted and executed.
 In these and subsequent years, separate trials prosecuted personnel of the Belzec (1963–65), Treblinka (1964–65), and Majdanek (1975–81) extermination camps, all of which had been located in Poland.

 West German investigation

-Investigator Dietrich Zeug from Ludvigsburg, in charge of preparing the documents to be put before the court at the Sobibor trial, studied old files related to other trials.
+Dietrich Zeug of the Ludwigsburg State Archives, in charge of preparing the documents to be put before the court at the Sobibor trial, studied old files related to other trials.
 He stumbled upon evidence related to numerous individuals who had never before been investigated.
 Some key SS officers who had served at Sobibor had been tried more than a decade earlier on other charges, such as SS-Oberscharführer Hubert Gomerski.
 He was acquitted in the euthanasia trials of 1947, which prosecuted persons known to have been involved in Action T4.
 Gomerski was convicted and sentenced in 1950, and was imprisoned at Butzbach.

 Zeug asked authorities for help, and by spring 1960 had identified three dozen men directly involved in Action T4 (the killing of mentally and physically disabled persons in Germany) and in Operation Reinhard.
 He also contacted the World Jewish Congress and Yad Vashem in the following months.
 On 23 June 1960 he filed his first letter of recommendations for prosecution at the Central Office of the State Justice Administrations, requiring judicial action against 19 suspects.

 Ludwigsburg officials learned for the first time in August 1960 about the whereabouts of some of the suspects, several of whom were living in Germany.
 Kurt Bolender lived under a false name in Hamburg and was identified in 1961.
 Karl Frenzel was caught in March 1962 in Göttingen.
 Heinrich Unverhau was arrested along with Franz Wolf no earlier than in March 1964.

 Meanwhile, Israel identified twenty-two Sobibór survivors living in that country.
 By consulting with them, investigators increased their list of suspected Sobibór personnel to one hundred names.
 At this point the Federal Republic had determined that Zeug's reports were politically sensitive and classified them as secret.